lnkhamalah/medical-transportation-system-design/05-System-Architecture/aws-architecture-decisions.md

 - Strong ACID guarantees
 - Billing grouping and audit queries depend on relational consistency
 - Managed backups and patching

+RDS is deployed in a private subnet inside a VPC.
+It has no public endpoint and accepts connections only from the Lambda security group.
+Direct client-to-database access is not permitted.

 DynamoDB was not selected because:
 - Data model is relational